rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ### Test Driven Development
 #### _How Does It Help?_
 * Creates a detailed specification for the code
-* Gives fast feedback
+* Provides rapid feedback
-* Indicates whether the last change has broken previously working code
+* Indicates whether the most recent change broke previously working code
 * Allows the design to evolve and adapt as understanding of the problem evolves